tsyne/tsyne/PATTERNS.md

-# Architectural Patterns in Jyne
+# Architectural Patterns in Tsyne

-This document explains the various architectural patterns you can use when building Jyne applications, including state management strategies and best practices.
+This document explains the various architectural patterns you can use when building Tsyne applications, including state management strategies and best practices.

 ## Table of Contents